ankur7465/mini-project-cepialabs/README.md

-thisnis mini project ofr cepialabs.
+This is a  mini project for cepialabs.
+ We are use html css and java script.